renjithrrkj/dash/mean-stack-angular-6-part-3-master/README.md

 restart the nginx server.

 db.js
-The information regarding coonection to db is entered in this file.
+The information regarding connection to db is entered in this file.

 No_of_tests.js
 Retrives information for Test_IN_Interval which powers test history graph.